Case Study — University

 to a fake invoice.

 A fraudster impersonated a vendor and redirected a wire payment.
 The suss.
-API scores this exact attack at 94% risk, before anyone clicks send.
+API scores this exact attack, before anyone clicks send.

 If it happened at SDSU, it can happen at any of the 23 CSU campuses.
 Here is what our engine saw when we reran it.